Michael Minns Defeats Gov’t in Criminal Tax Case

 In an income tax case, the amount of the alleged income is calculated into the sentence guidelines and usually decides how much time the accused must serve.
 That can also be the case in Obstruction.
 On Corrupt Endeavor it is not the deciding factor.

-When the Sorensen trial went forward and the government had completed its case in chief, it was Sorensen’s turn and Minns objected because the corrupt endeavor count was being used instead of income tax evasion.
+When the Sorensen trial went forward and the government had completed its case, it was Sorensen’s turn and Minns objected because the corrupt endeavor count was being used instead of income tax evasion.
 All income tax evasion cases require willful evasion, which means the accused must understand the law and make a conscious decision to violate it.
 That is not the case in Corrupt Endeavor.
 Even though he was right, Minns was overruled.

 Dr. Sorensen then took the stand and admitted there were “red flags” he should have taken more seriously.
 He, however, had put his faith in his advisors, believing they knew the law; that he, himself, had always tried to follow the law and be a good citizen.